 Clemson University is a highly respected, public research institution, one of the top 25 public universities at the national level according to U.S. News & World Report, and one of the south’s leaders in agriculture, engineering, and health sciences.
 An aggressive expansion and investment over the 21st century has led to a steady rise in national reputation for Clemson, and as South Carolina’s land and sea-grant university, Clemson has been a pioneer in science education for the south.

 The Clemson Department of Food, Nutrition, and Packaging Sciences offers BS and MS programs in Packaging Science that are designed to give a varied interdisciplinary grounding in all of the science and business that goes into creating packaging for products, food, health care supplies and more.
 This interdisciplinary program draws on many of Clemson’s strengths, from food and biological sciences to health care and business, and an accelerated program allows undergraduate students to earn their BS and MS combined in only 5 years.
 With strong corporate partnerships, Clemson food packaging science graduates go onto the job market with a distinct advantage.

 Michigan State University

 Michigan State University was the first land-grant, public research university in the nation, a history that has led to its reputation as one of the nation’s most renowned institutions for applied science, engineering, agriculture, and business.
-MSU pioneered fields like communications and hospitality, and is noted as one of the strongest institutions for job market performance in the Midwest, with intensive attention from industry recruiters in business, engineering, and other fields.
-Further MSU also created packaging science as we know it.
+MSU pioneered fields like communications and hospitality and is noted as one of the strongest institutions for job market performance in the Midwest, with intensive attention from industry recruiters in business, engineering, and other fields.
+Further MSU also created food packaging science as we know it.